mengteck-liew/Assignment1/README.md

 Showcasing music videos of the what the artist has realeased through media

 Existing Features
-Feature 1 - allows users X to achieve Y, by having them fill out Z ...
-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 Features Left to Implement
 Another feature idea